fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hey there!
 I'm Fumi, an undergraduate student studying Computational Biology at Harvey Mudd College in California.
-I am interested in molecular and evolutionary genetics.
+My current focus is on understanding the molecular and genomic mechanisms behind environmental stress responses, with a particular interest in longevity-related processes.

 In my high school years, I worked at Shizuoka University on the behavioral biology of drosophila meagosters (<a href="https://www.nature.com/articles/s41598-021-88967-1">Tanizawa and Takemoto, 2021</a>).
 I also had a research experience on the developmental evolution of African butterflies at the National University of Singapore advised by Professor Antonia Monteiro.